PichurChill/jpub/README.md

 # jpub
-*A jQuery Extension to make a PopUpBox easier.*
+*A jQuery plugin to make a PopUpBox easier.*
 # Function List
 |id|name|description|
 |---|:--|:--|